ska-telescope/ska-data-lifecycle/README.md

 - Migration management service (DLMmigration)

 ## Installation
 The repository contains helm charts to install the services, including the DB.
-However, the DLM in operations is supposed to run continuously and use SKAO-wide services like a HA DB service as well as the authentication system.
+However, in operations the DLM is supposed to run continuously and use SKAO-wide services like a HA DB service as well as the authentication system.
+Thus this is not really practical for any evaluation or even DLM internal testing.

 ## Testing
+In order to provide practical test and evaluation scenarios, the DLM can be build and deployed in a variety of ways, depending on the use case and environment.

 ### Test against Docker Compose